 After giving birth to a baby with a birth defect, one mom learns that being perfect is a matter of perspective.
 After all, if there’s one thing parenting will teach you, it’s that you will never again be in complete control of your life.
 No matter how carefully you plan, no matter how prepared you think you are, life will still find ways to throw you curveballs.
 Will you stay in the game?
 Or head straight for the sidelines?

-We have a child with special needs already, and I was terrified that my new baby would have the same genetic disorder -- or something else that would make our lives even more unpredictable than they already are.
+We have a child with special needs already, and I was terrified that my new baby would have the same genetic disorder — or something else that would make our lives even more unpredictable than

 We spoke to our geneticist and ultimately decided to schedule a CVS.
 It was an extremely difficult time.
 We honestly didn’t know what we would do if we got back results indicating another